Obtaining a Money Changing Permit as a Restricted Dealer under Section 4(2)(a) & 4(2)(b) of the Foreign Exchange Act, No. 12 of 2017

 6.Bank Accounts :

-A separate bank account should be opened with a commercial bank to surrender foreign currency purchased by them during the course of their business activities within a period of five working days.
+A separate bank account should be opened with a Licensed Commercial Bank to surrender the foreign currency purchased by the Money Changer during the course of their business activities, within a period of five working days.

 7. Automation / Computerization:

-2. The stated capital of the company may be used to meet expenses of the installation of the CCTV monitoring system and automation/computerization process.
+a.
+The stated capital of the company may be used to meet expenses relating to installation of the CCTV monitoring system and automation/computerization process.

-3. The installation of CCTV and readiness of computerization will be checked prior to issue of the permit.
+b.
+The installation of CCTV and readiness of computerization will be checked prior to issuing the permit.

-8.3 The Central Bank of Sri Lanka reserves the right to impose any other terms and conditions other than that are mentioned above.
+8. The Central Bank of Sri Lanka reserves the right to impose any other terms and conditions other than those mentioned above

-2. A letter addressed to the Director/ Department of Foreign Exchange obtained from the banker/s of the company of their opinion of the company’s relationship with the bank and the status of maintaining accounts, together with details of all bank accounts held by the company and a confirmation of respective account balances as at the end of the preceding month.
-(If the company does not maintain accounts with Licensed Commercial Bank/s, the same should be submitted in respect of the directors of the company.)
+2. A letter addressed to the Director, Department of Foreign Exchange obtained from the banker/s of the company providing their opinion of the company’s relationship with the bank and the status of maintaining accounts, together with details of all bank accounts held by the company and a confirmation of respective account balances as at the end of the preceding month.
+If the company does not maintain accounts with Licensed Commercial Bank/s, the same should be submitted in respect of the directors of the company.

 3. A detailed description as to the location of the proposed place/s of money changing business.